el-sapo/nft-metaverse-market/README.md

 However, web3 and native apps do not work well.
 Infrastructure to connect and interact with the blockchain when doing mobile apps is lacking and UX is poor.
 This also results on very few native projects being built.
 Zora api is a great tool to bridge that gap, as it gives tools to query and access the blockchain without the need of directly connecting to it.
 The intention of this project is also to offer other native devs code and tools to deploy their own Zora powered marketplaces on their native apps, to encourage native buidling.
 Web3 needs more native experiences to gain mainstream adoption

+All the native code is in the sandbox folder

 ### Features
 * Query Eth blockchain for NFTs with 3D files
 * Load Unity Scenes